openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Address is the host/ip that the NodePort service is exposed over.</p>
+<p>address is the host/ip that the NodePort service is exposed over.</p>
 </td>
 </tr>
 <tr>